-Commissioned by Emperor Napoleon, the Arc de Triomphe is a famous Paris monument.
-At the top end of Champs Elysees, it superbly ends the longest perspective in the city.
-Its top platform, accesible by lift, provides a spectacular view.
+Commissioned by Napoleon, the Arc de Triomphe is a famous Paris monument.
+At the top end of Champs Elysees, it ends the longest perspective in the city.
+Its top platform, accessible by lift, provides a spectacular view.
+Everyday, French war veterans and soldiers rekindled the Flame of Remembrance on the tomb of the unknown soldier.
+Paris monuments.

 The incredible beauty of Paris is evident when you look at her from the top of the Arc de Triomphe monument.
 The Arc de Triomphe stands in the middle of Place Charles de Gaulle, historically known as Place de l'Étoile (Star circle) and a high point up the Champs Elysees Avenue.